azurejelly/url-shortener/README.md

 # url-shortener
-an open source express.js url shortener written in typescript. with an admin panel, hopefully.
+an open source express.js url shortener written in typescript. maybe with a better-looking dashboard someday.

 ## setting up
 first, clone the repository using git: